 The gophers are excellent at digging and are important to the prairies that they inhabit.
-The can turn over up to seven tons of soil per acre per year, leading to higher plant diversity in the region.
+They can turn over up to seven tons of soil per acre per year, leading to higher plant diversity in the region.

 Being a subterranean rodent, they are very rarely seen above ground.
 Their burrows include chambers for food caches and nesting.
-Reptiles, amphibians and invertebrates also use Their burrows.
+Reptiles, amphibians, and invertebrates also use their burrows.

 The sperm whale gets its name from a substance called spermaceti that whalers once believed was sperm.
 Scientists are still unable to explain the function of spermaceti.

-There are estimated to be 1,997 sperm whales in California, Oregon and Washington and Hawaii approximately 4,000.
+There are estimated to be 1,997 sperm whales in California, Oregon and Washington, and Hawaii, approximately 4,000.

 The sperm whale is one of the largest whales in North America.
 If you would like to find out which whales make up the top ten, I have written an article you may find interesting.
 You can find the article here.